jcfranco/dev-summit-2020-building-your-own-widget/slides/index.md

 ---

-# About Widgets

-- What? <!-- .element: class="fragment" data-fragment-index="1" -->
+# What are widgets?

-  - Component of a UI
+- Component of UI
 - Perform a function
+- Interactive
 - Stateful

-  - Interactive
-- Why? <!-- .element: class="fragment" data-fragment-index="2" -->
+---

+# Why use widgets?

 - Reusable
-  - Interchangeable
+- Modular
-- How? <!-- .element: class="fragment" data-fragment-index="3" -->
+- Help build more complex apps

+---

+# How to create a widget?

 - Extend `esri/Widgets/Widget`

 ---